Cath is passionate about festivals, good music and delivering the best service.

 We try and show that what we are trying to achieve is a benefit to them, its not just about me trying to make a sale.
-I’m not trying to flog them a dead donkey – I know if they turn booking protect on it will benefit them, so I can be really confident about that.
-I’m not having to make things up or put a little lipstick on the farm animal, it is really a case of “look this is a really good product, we can help you,” and hopefully that’s what you see by interacting with us.
+I’m not trying to flog them a dead donkey – I know if they turn Booking Protect on it will benefit them, so I can be really confident about that.
+I’m not having to make things up or put a little lipstick on the farm animal, it is really a case of “Look, this is a really good product, we can help you.”
+And hopefully that’s what you see by interacting with us.

 What’s the best festival or music event you’ve been to?

 I’ve been to Glastonbury a few times, I’ve had mixed experience there.
 I went when The Cure was headlining it.
-The downside of Glastonbury is the British weather, ive been where its lashed it down solidly for five days, and the sun comes out for half an hour.
-And I’ve also bene there when its been so hot you feel like you were in the middle of desert.
+The downside of Glastonbury is the British weather, I’ve been where its lashed it down solidly for five days, and the sun comes out for half an hour.
+And I’ve also been there when its been so hot you feel like you were in the middle of desert.

-I went to an Oasis gig in Finsbury Park, the day time was great the Charlatans were great, BRMC …and then all the Oasis fans turned up and it was just terrible after that.
+I went to an Oasis gig in Finsbury Park, the day time was great the Charlatans were great, BRMC… and then all the Oasis fans turned up and it was just terrible after that.